Skip to main content

 Preparation

 Accepted students are required to participate in an international, cross-cultural preparation course (IAS 201R, 1 credit hour).
+This class will be held during the second block of the winter 2026 semester.

 Students must meet all country- and program-specific COVID and health requirements for travel.